Diagonale

 € 2,000 — donated by The Grand Post – Post Production Houses

-The prize money will be awarded to the director of the film.
+The prize money will be awarded to the director of the film, the voucher to the producer of the film.
 Austrian short documentary films of the Diagonale ’26 competition program with a length of up to 64 minutes are eligible for the KULTUM award.

 | Diagonale Award Short Documentary 2026 |